TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 .. class:: DocTestRunner(checker=None, verbose=None, optionflags=0)

-   A processing class used to execute and verify the interactive examples in a :class:`DocTest`.
+   A processing kundi used to execute and verify the interactive examples in a :class:`DocTest`.

    The comparison between expected outputs and actual outputs is done by an :class:`OutputChecker`.
 This comparison may be customized with a number of option flags; see section :ref:`doctest-options` for more information.
-If the option flags are insufficient, then the comparison may also be customized by passing a subclass of :class:`OutputChecker` to the constructor.
+If the option flags are insufficient, then the comparison may also be customized by passing a subkundi of :class:`OutputChecker` to the constructor.

    The test runner's display output can be controlled in two ways.
 First, an output function can be passed to :meth:`TestRunner.run`; this function will be called